 - Difficulty to fully straighten the knee

-For individual with severe knee pain, supervised exercise therapy is more effective in alleviating pain and improving function than usual care, according to the research published by BMJ-British Medical Journal
+For an individual with severe knee pain, supervised exercise therapy is more effective in alleviating pain and improving function than usual care, according to the research published by BMJ-British Medical Journal

 With good care and knee maintenance, you can keep your knees in good condition with the following 7 best exercises for knee pain.